-Dr Sabina Avdagic is RCUK Academic Fellow and from January 2013 Lecturer in Politics.
+Dr Sabina Avdagic is Lecturer in Politics.
 Her research interests lie primarily in the areas of comparative political economy of labour markets and welfare states.
-She is co-editor of Social Pacts in Europe: Emergence, Evolution and Institutionalization (Oxford University Press, 2011) with Martin Rhodes and Jelle Visser.
+She is co-editor of Social Pacts in Europe: Emergence, Evolution and Institutionalization (Oxford University Press, 2011) and a series of articles on corporatism, labour market institutions and unemployment.
 She has been a post-doctoral fellow at the Max Planck Institute for the Study of Societies, Cologne and the European University Institute, Florence, and a research fellow and DAAD Lecturer at the Hanse Institute for Advanced Studies and the Bremen International Graduate School of Social Sciences respectively.
 She is a member of the Executive Council of the Society for the Advancement of Socio-Economics (SASE) for which she coordinates a research network on Industrial Relations and Political Economy.

-Dr. Sue Collard She has been teaching at Sussex since 1986, and moved from Modern Languages (French) into the Sussex European Institute in 2003.
-Her teaching interests are in all aspects of French history, politics, culture and society, and in the development of EU institutions and their impact on France.
-Her research focuses mainly on the politics of contemporary cultural history in France, especially during the Mitterrand years, but she has also more recently become involved in a project analysing British migration to France, with special emphasis on its implications for the development of European citizenship, and on electoral participation at local and European elections in particular.
+Dr Sue Collard has been teaching at Sussex since 1986, and moved from Modern Languages (French) into the Sussex European Institute in 2003.
+Her teaching interests are in all aspects of French history, politics, culture and society, and in European history and politics since 1945, especially the development of EU institutions and their impact on France.
+Her earlier research focuses mainly on the politics of contemporary cultural history in France, especially during the Mitterrand years.
+More recently she has initiated a project that seeks to evaluate the development of European Citizenship by analyzing electoral participation of EU citizens resident in other member-states at local and European elections in the UK and France, with a special focus on the British in France and the French in the UK.

-Rekha Diwakar is a Lecturer in Politics.
+Dr Rekha Diwakar is a Lecturer in Politics.
 She received MSc in Public Administration and Public Policy, MRes and PhD in Political Science from London School of Economics & Political Science (LSE).
 She has previously taught politics, public policy and research methods modules at Goldmsiths, LSE, UCL, King's College, Brunel University, Royal Holloway College, and Hansard Society.
-She is the undergraduate module convener for Politics of Change: India and Politics of

-Governance: India and will also be co-teaching on the Research Methods module.
-Her research interests include Indian politics and public policy, comparative politics, especially electoral competition and voting behaviour, size of the party systems, civil service reforms in developing countries, and research methods in political science.
+She is the undergraduate module convener for 'Political Change: India' and 'Politics of Governance: India' and co-teaches on the undergraduate module 'Research Skills and Methods in Political Science'.
+Her research interests include Indian politics and public policy, comparative politics- especially electoral competition and voting behaviour, size of the party systems, civil service reforms in developing countries, and research methods in political science.
 Her current research projects include analysing the concept of 'Effective Spaces of Party Competition' in a comparative perspective and evaluating electoral reforms in India.
 She is also a research associate with LSE's Public Policy Group.